bcstryker/portfolio-site/README.md

 **Java:** This was the first language I learned, however that was over 15 years ago and I've certainly forgotten most of what I learned.

-**HTML, CSS, JavaScript:** Dabbled with this classic web-development trio in college and to build the occasional site.
+**HTML, CSS, JavaScript:** Dabbled with this classic web-development trio in college to build the occasional site.
 I didn't find my way back to web development until about two years ago when I started working with JS/TS and Angular/React.
 For the past year or so I have worked with TS extensively.

 **Python:** I learned Python for basic scripting, then transitioned into a role training network engineers and system architects from companies around the world how to manage their on-site and cloud infrastructure with Python.
 The companies include SAP, NASA, Verizon, Comcast, T-Mobile, UPS, Century Link, and many more.